Neural Message-Passing on Attention Graphs for Hallucination Detection: Conclusions

 F.F.\ conducted this work supported by an Aly Kaufman Post-Doctoral Fellowship.
 G.B.\ is supported by the Jacobs Qualcomm PhD Fellowship.
-H.M.\ is a Robert J.\ Shillman Fellow and is supported by the Israel Science Foundation through a personal grant (ISF 264/23) and an equipment grant (ISF 532/23).
+HM is supported by the Israel Science Foundation through a personal grant (ISF 264/23) and an equipment grant (ISF 532/23), and by the Career Advancement Chairs in Artificial Intelligence -- Schmidt Futures.
 F.F.\ is extremely grateful to the members of the ``Eva Project'', whose support he immensely appreciates.

-\subsubsection{Reproducibility Statement}
+\section{Reproducibility Statement}

-Our code will be publicly released soon, along with all training and evaluation scripts. \Cref{sec:exp}, as well as \Cref{app:data,app:impl,app:exp_ext} provide the required implementation details to reproduce our results.
+Our code is available at \url{https://github.com/Noired/charm}, along with training and evaluation scripts. \Cref{sec:exp}, along with \Cref{app:data,app:impl,app:exp_ext} provide the required implementation details to reproduce our results.